snowplow-archive/sluice/README.md

 Sluice is a Ruby gem (built with [Bundler] [bundler]) to help you build cloud-friendly ETL (extract, transform, load) processes.

-**Currently it does one thing: supports very robust, very parallel upload/download/copy/delete/move of S3 files from one bucket to another.**
+Currently it offers very robust, very parallel:

+* File upload to S3
+* File download from S3
+* File delete from S3
+* File move within S3 (from/to the same or different AWS accounts)
+* File copy within S3 (from/to the same or different AWS accounts)

 Sluice has been extracted from a pair of Ruby ETL applications built by the [SnowPlow Analytics] [snowplow-analytics] team, specifically: